bgoonz/BGOONZ_BLOG_2.0/notes/articles/Regular Expressions  Eloquent JavaScript.md

 > > > > > > > bed43c0156f1c7fa6aedd1d8e3c3ff5c475148e4

-> [](#p_MWUwIAb0uO)Some people, when confronted with a problem, think 'I know, I’ll use regular expressions.’
+> [](#p_MWUwIAb0uO)Some people, when confronted with a problem, think 'I know, I'll use regular expressions.'
 Now they have two problems.

 > [](#p_icxlw7+18l)Yuan-Ma said, 'When you cut against the grain of the wood, much strength is needed.
-When you program against the grain of the problem, much code is needed.’
+When you program against the grain of the problem, much code is needed.'

 ![A railroad diagram](chrome-extension://cjedbglnccaioiolemnfhjncicchinao/img/chapter_picture_9.jpg)

 [](#p_mYvGNMWwx9)Programming tools and techniques survive and spread in a chaotic, evolutionary way.
-It’s not always the pretty or brilliant ones that win but rather the ones that function well enough within the right niche or that happen to be integrated with another successful piece of technology.
+It's not always the pretty or brilliant ones that win but rather the ones that function well enough within the right niche or that happen to be integrated with another successful piece of technology.

 [](#p_iH3Aqi6y2A)In this chapter, I will discuss one such tool, _regular expressions_.
 Regular expressions are a way to describe patterns in string data.
 They form a small, separate language that is part of JavaScript and many other languages and systems.